turbot/guardrails-docs/docs/reference/glossary/index.md

 ## Workspace

 An independent tenant within Turbot Guardrails, providing a dedicated environment for managing Permissions, Resources, Policies, and Controls.
-Provides a graphical frontend, permission boundaries, an API endpoint, and a Resource Gierarchy, Each Workspace has its own schema and Turbot Root, ensuring isolation and customization.
+Provides a graphical frontend, permission boundaries, an API endpoint, and a Resource Hierarchy, Each Workspace has its own schema and Turbot Root, ensuring isolation and customization.
 Workspaces are typically used to separate different environments, such as development, QA, and production.